Top auction houses cancel Russian art sales in London

 Britain imposed sanctions on hundreds of Russian individuals and entities on Tuesday as it sought to catch up with the European Union and United States in targeting people accused of propping up Russian President Vladimir Putin.

-Sales of Russian works of art totalled 37.7 million pounds ($49.6 million) at Sotheby's and Christie's salerooms in London in 2021, less than one per cent of the turnover, according to Sebastian Duthy, CEO of Art Market Research.
+Sales of Russian works of art totalled 37.7 million pounds ($49.6 million) at Sotheby's and Christie's salerooms in London in 2021, less than 1% of turnover, according to Sebastian Duthy, CEO of Art Market Research.
 Sotheby's and Christie's did not immediately confirm the figure.

 DEALS OFF